LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Experiments

 \section{Experiments}

 In this section, we ﬁrst describe two datasets used for experiments and the implementation details.
-Then, we compare the proposed \modelname with recently published methods to demonstrate superior performance and computational advantage.
-After that, we conduct detailed ablation studies to show the effectiveness of our design choices.
+Then, we introduce some competing methods and compare the proposed \modelname with these methods to demonstrate superior performance and computational advantage.
+After that, we conduct detailed ablation studies to show the effectiveness of the fundamental components and our design choices.